You have no items in your shopping cart.

 You've learned how to hold your fountain pen.
 Now we'll look at how you should move your pen on your writing surface.

 Most writers use their fingers and flex their wrists to move the fountain pen when they write.
-This can get exhausting very fast because the muscles in your hands are relatively small.
+This can lead to a hand cramps because the muscles in your hands are relatively small.

 Solution: write using your lower arm muscles.